-This policy and procedure document writing course will:
+This policies and procedures writing course will:

 - Offer best practices for crafting clear written rules, guidelines, and other business documents.